panchnayak/portworx-poc/px-rancher/README.md

 Rancher is a K8s Cluster Management software, which can deploy and manage kubernetes on a veriety of Cloud and on-premise platforms.

-# Deploying Rancher ob AWS using Terraform
+# Deploying Rancher on AWS using Terraform

 This will Create a Quick Rancher SingleNode Cluster Instances on AWS and you Can access it using the public IP address or DNS name of the Instance.